 \subsubsection{Cambridge Landmarks}

-Cambridge Landmarks dataset\cite{kendall2015posenet} is commonly used for end-to-end learning methods and contains six medium-scale outdoor scenes.
-Each scene includes the training images and the test images which are collected on different paths and different conditions.
-All images have the ground-truth camera poses obtained by SfM.
-The Street scene is excluded for evaluation due to the errors in the provided trajectory.
-The remaining five scenes are re-triangulated with SuperPoint feature by HLoc toolbox\cite{sarlin2020hloc}.
+The Cambridge Landmarks dataset \cite{kendall2015posenet} is frequently employed for end-to-end learning methods and comprises six medium-scale outdoor scenes.
+Each scene features training and test images collected on different paths and under varying conditions.
+All images are equipped with ground-truth camera poses obtained via SfM.
+The Street scene is excluded from evaluation due to the errors in the provided trajectory.
+The remaining five scenes are re-triangulated with SuperPoint by HLoc toolbox\cite{sarlin2020hloc}.